emqx/emqx-docs/en_US/data-integration/data-bridge-webhook.md

 ![image](./assets/rules/en-webhook-index.png)

-3. Input a name for the data bridge, for example, `my_webhook`, and set **URL** to `http://localhost:5000`:
+3. Input a name for the data bridge, for example, `my_webhook`.
+Note: It should be a combination of upper/lower case letters or numbers. and set **URL** to `http://localhost:5000`.
+For the rest, you can keep the default value.

 ![image](./assets/rules/en-webhook-conf-1.png)

 4. Then click **Create** to finish the creation of the data bridge.
 Now we can continue to create rules to specify the data to be saved into the HTTP server.
-We will click **Create Rule** in the pop-up diaglog box
+We will click **Create Rule** in the pop-up dialog box

 ![image](./assets/rules/en-webhook-create-dep-rule-1.png)